theodore4889/todoList_Ruby/README.md

 	1. View spec/spec_helper.rb and notice that anything included in the spec/support folder gets included.
 So, lets create that directory mkdir spec/support

-	2. Create todo_list_helpers.rb in the support folder, add code touch spec/support/todo_list_helpers.rb
+	2. Create todo_list_helpers.rb in the support folder, add code and delete code from other spec/feature files touch spec/support/todo_list_helpers.rb

 	3. Include TodoListHelpers in spec_helper.rb file

+	4. Track and Commit